jgm/pandoc/doc/custom-writers.md

 The tables `Writer.Block` and `Writer.Inline` can be used as functions; they apply the right render function for an element of the respective type.
-E.g., `Writer.Block(pandoc.Para 'x')` will delegate to the `Writer.Para` render function and will the result of that call.
+E.g., `Writer.Block(pandoc.Para 'x')` will delegate to the `Writer.Para` render function and will return the result of that call.

 Similarly, the functions `Writer.Blocks` and `Writer.Inlines` can be used to render lists of elements, and `Writer.Pandoc` renders